Table of Contents_

 The most important thing to remember is that ISO paper always features an aspect ratio that equals the square root of two.
 The biggest benefit of this is that it becomes easier to expand or reduce printable content to fit papers of any size.

 Hands down, A series paper is a most frequently used option.
 And within this series, the most common choice you’ll find is A4 which measures 210 x 297 millimeters.
 However, the A series ranges from A0 to A10.
 The larger the number after a series number, the smaller the paper will be.

-B series papers are slightly larger than their A series counterparts.
-However, when compared to A series paper, the B series is staggered.
+B-series papers are slightly larger than their A-series counterparts.
+However, when compared to the A-series paper, the B-series is staggered.
 This means that a B1 piece of paper is slightly larger than A0 but not as big as A1.
-However, the height-width ratio for B series paper still equals the square root of two.
+However, the height-width ratio for B-series paper still equals the square root of two.

 C series is usually reserved for envelopes and is designed to accommodate A series papers.
-Because of this, the C0 through C10 papers are designed to work with their corresponding A series counterpart (i.e. C4 fits an A4 piece of paper).
+Because of this, the C0 through C10 papers are designed to work with their corresponding A-series counterparts (i.e. C4 fits an A4 piece of paper).
 And again, their height-width ratio still equals the square root of two.
 Although WEP, WPA, and WPA2 work differently, they are crucial encryption protocols when connecting your printer to a wireless network.

 What size paper do most printers use?

 This depends on your location.
 North American standards use the letter or 8.5 by 11-inch paper, while international standards use A4, which is 297 by 210 millimeters.